From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Related Work

-Noting the similarities between online reporting systems and offline criminal justice, another line of research has begun applying offline legal frameworks to rethink the design of online reporting systems~\cite{fan2020digital, im2021yes, xiao2023addressing}.
-Much like online reporting systems, offline justice systems have long faced public criticism for being overly complex, slow, unfair, and lacking respect for victims of crime and the broader public~\cite{law1999review}.
-In response, legal scholars and practitioners have proposed alternative frameworks to reform justice systems, including restorative justice~\cite{braithwaite2002restorative}, therapeutic jurisprudence~\cite{daicoff2006law, wexler1992putting}, and problem-solving courts~\cite{freiberg2001problem}.
-Inspired by this shift, there is a growing interest among social computing researchers in applying the theory of restorative justice to online settings.
-In particular, researchers criticized the punitive nature of current content moderation systems, as punishment alone is ineffective in deterring harassment and does little to repair the harm experienced by victims~\cite{hasinoff2020promise, schoenebeck2021drawing}.
-Consequently, researchers have explored various restorative justice practices, such as video-offender conferencing~\cite{xiao2023addressing}, and apology~\cite{ngoc2025design, schoenebeck2021drawing}.
-While these approaches focus on post-adjudication interventions such as punishment and rehabilitation, our work focuses on the adjudication process itself, i.e., how decisions are made in the first place.
+Noting the similarities between online reporting systems and offline criminal justice, researchers have begun applying offline legal frameworks to redesigning online reporting systems~\cite{fan2020digital, im2021yes, xiao2023addressing}.
+Offline justice systems have long faced public criticism for being overly complex, slow, unfair, and lacking respect for victims and the broader public~\cite{law1999review}.
+Legal scholars and practitioners have thus proposed alternative frameworks to reform justice systems, including restorative justice~\cite{braithwaite2002restorative}, therapeutic jurisprudence~\cite{daicoff2006law, wexler1992putting}, and problem-solving courts~\cite{freiberg2001problem}.
+Inspired by this shift, there is a growing interest among social computing researchers in applying the restorative justice theory to online settings.
+In particular, researchers criticized the punitive nature of content moderation systems, as punishment alone is ineffective in deterring harassment and repairing the harm experienced by victims~\cite{hasinoff2020promise, schoenebeck2021drawing}.
+Consequently, various restorative justice practices have been explored, such as video-offender conferencing~\cite{xiao2023addressing}, and apology~\cite{ngoc2025design, schoenebeck2021drawing}. \textit{While these approaches focus on post-adjudication interventions like punishment and rehabilitation, our work focuses on the adjudication process itself, i.e., how decisions are made in the first place.}